git-repo-farm/banking_sdlc/README.md

 A fully functional banking site using SDLC approach and STLC best practices.

-The entire project lives and breathes heres.
+The entire project lives and breathes here.